Efficient Spatio-Temporal Signal Recognition on Edge Devices Using PointLCA-Net: Introduction

-Neuromorphic chips support neurons that generate asynchronous binary outputs (spikes).
-They enable the efficient execution of vector-matrix multiplication (VMM) operations, also known as multiply-and-accumulate (MAC) operations, which are fundamental to deep learning algorithms, by leveraging a crossbar array of memory elements~\cite{aguirre2024hardware}.
-Non-volatile memory elements, such as PCM~\cite{kim2015nvm, kuzum2011nanoelectronic, tuma2016detecting} and RRAM~\cite{covi2016analog, pantazi2016all, rao2023thousands, serb2016unsupervised}, have been proposed for integration into synapse and neuron circuits~\cite{sebastian2020memory}.
-However, most efforts to apply in-memory computing to SNNs have focused on unsupervised learning using local learning rules, such as Spike-Timing Dependent Plasticity (STDP)~\cite{indiveri2015memory} which adjusts a synaptic weight of a neuron based on the relative timing between its inputs and outputs.
-Nonetheless, STDP-based learning rules face limited scalability and applicability to complex learning tasks such as 3D object classification or recognizing spatio-temporal signals.
+Neuromorphic systems can efficiently execute Vector-Matrix Multiplication (VMM) operations, also known as Multiply-and-Accumulate (MAC) operations, by leveraging a crossbar array of memory elements~\cite{aguirre2024hardware}, which are fundamental to deep learning algorithms.
+Non-volatile memory elements, such as PCM~\cite{kim2015nvm, kuzum2012nanoelectronic, tuma2016detecting} and RRAM~\cite{covi2016analog, pantazi2016all, rao2023thousands, serb2016unsupervised}, have been proposed for integration into synapse and neuron circuits~\cite{sebastian2020memory}.
+While most efforts to apply in-memory computing to SNNs have focused on unsupervised learning with local learning rules, such as Spike-Timing Dependent Plasticity (STDP)~\cite{indiveri2015memory}, which adjusts synaptic weights based on the relative timing between inputs and outputs, these approaches encounter significant challenges when applied to complex datasets and tasks.
+STDP-based learning rules have limited scalability and are not well-suited for more complex tasks, such as recognizing spatio-temporal signals.
+As a result, there is a clear need for new learning rules that can handle dynamic data and address these complex challenges.

+A particularly interesting model in neuromorphic computing is the Exemplar LCA-Decoder\cite{mahmoodi2024d, takaghaj2024vit}, which builds upon the Locally Competitive Algorithm (LCA)\cite{4379981, rozell2008sparse}.
+The Exemplar LCA-Decoder is a computational model and learning algorithm that iteratively updates neuron activity to achieve a sparse representation of input data.
+As a single-layer encoder-decoder architecture, it first encodes the input data features by identifying a sparse representation through neuron activity and then uses this sparse representation for classification tasks during the decoding phase.
+A key component of this algorithm is the construction of a comprehensive dictionary of input data features.